 Exploiting Cytokine Biology and Strategies for Using Non-TNF Agents in Clinical Practice Training

-Rheumatoid arthritis (RA) is a chronic inflammatory disease affecting 1% of the population, which if left untreated can lead to joint destruction and a host of systemic complications.
-This module explores novel treatment approaches for RA through newly developed medications including IL-6 inhibitors, and their effectiveness in clinical practice.
+Rheumatoid arthritis (RA) is a chronic, inflammatory disease affecting 1% of the population.
+If left untreated or undertreated, patients with RA can suffer from joint destruction as well as a wide array of debilitating extra-articular, systemic effects.
+This module explores the optimisation of the treatment of patients with RA, new and emerging therapies for patients with RA, including IL-6 inhibitors, and the effective use of these newer therapies in clinical practice.

 Upon completion of this module the participant should be able to: